All Year: May - October

 Black Robin is a four acre Farm and Orchard right on the edge of Bozeman, along Sourdough Creek.
 We’re 8 minutes by bicycle to downtown, 7 minutes to the University, 5 minutes to the Bozeman Public Library, 4 minutes to two parks, 3 minutes to the Farmers Market, and just seconds (very literally, just across the street!) to miles of biking, hiking and cross-country ski trails.

-WE ARE CURRENTLY looking for volunteers to join us for December and January or for one or more of the following 2019 sessions: 15 May to 31 June, 5 July to 20 August, 24 August to 7 October, and one final harvest session into late November or perhaps early December.
+WE ARE CURRENTLY looking for volunteers to join us for one or more of the following 2019 sessions: 15 May to 31 June, 5 July to 20 August, 24 August to 7 October, and one final harvest session into late November or perhaps early December.
 We will also occasionally consider shorter term help.

 We are currently working mostly on outbuilding and cabin construction and on planting and landscaping.
 We may also be working on installing new permaculture elements, potential tiny house building, curriculum development, additional trees, lavender, hops, grapes and other edibles, possibly raising fish, surely weeding, planting cover crops, grains, and gardens, perhaps fine-tuning the root cellar, terracing berms, installing solar power (when we can afford it), designing a grey water system, landscaping pond and wetland, timber-framing and masonry, restoring a stream bank, perhaps building a sauna, mulching and composting.
 Oh, and we are always always weeding!